frontity/docs/docs/learning-frontity/README.md

 # 📚 Core Concepts

 Frontity was designed to be as simple as possible, but you still need to familiarize yourself with some concepts.
-In this section you'll learn the very basic ideas behind Frontity Projects
+In this **Core Concepts** you'll learn the very basic ideas behind Frontity Projects

 [Frontity projects](project.md) are basically the sum of several packages bundled in some final files under the direction of a settings file (`frontity.settings.js`).
 In the [**Project**](project.md) section you'll learn about the structure of a Frontity project and the purpose of each folder or file in it